projectit-org/ProjectIt-documentation/src/routes/010_Intro/030_Models_and_Model_Units.md

 in other units in the same model.

-In a ProjectIt definition of the language structure (the [.ast file](/010_Intro/040_A_Language_in_Five_Parts)) concepts and properties can be defined to be **public**.
+In a ProjectIt definition of the language structure (the [.ast file](/010_Intro/040_A_Language_in_Five_Parts)) concepts and properties can be defined to be **private**.
-Only these public parts of a model unit can be referenced from another model unit.
+Whereas other parts of a model unit can be referenced from another model unit,i.e. the **public** parts, private parts can only be referenced from the same model unit.
 The default scoper (the one from the [default level](/010_Intro/050_Three_Levels_of_Customization#level1)) already takes the difference between public and private concepts and properties into account when resolving references.